SAP-samples/cloud-extension-s4hana-business-process/mission/setup-cicd/README.md

 We will now setup our CI/CD pipeline.

-1. Open GitHub repository and fork the repository
+1. Fork the GitHub repository

-- Go to the GitHub repository and fork the repository
+- Go to the GitHub repository.
+- Fork the GitHub repository

 2. Go to the Business Application Studio

 - Go to the SAP BTP Cockpit
-- Go to *Instances and Subscriptions* or to *Service Marketplace*
+- Go to *Instances and Subscriptions* or alternatively to *Service Marketplace*
 - Start the Business Application Studio by executing *Go to Application*

 3. Open a Terminal in the Business Application Studio

+- Go to *Terminal* and select *New Terminal*

 4. Clone the forked GitHub repository from the terminal in Business Application Studio

-- Go to the *projects* folder
+- Go to the *projects* folder in your terminal
 - Execute the command below from the projects folder
-- Replace <your GitHub repository> with your GitHub repository
+- In this command replace <your GitHub repository> with your GitHub repository

 ```bash
 git clone <your GitHub repository>
 ```

 5. Go to the folder you have just cloned.
-Execute the command *cds add pipeline*
+6. Execute the command *cds add pipeline*

-6. Open config.yml file and edit with the snippets provided below

-You can find the config.yml file on the left in the Explorer window of the Business Application Studio.
+7. Open config.yml file that you can find on the left in the Explorer window of the Business Application Studio.
 Open the directory .pipeline and you will find the file there.
+8. Edit the config.yml and add the code snippets below at the appropriate spots.

 - Go to the *general* section.
 - Copy the below over to the general section